hcicreativetech/SoniaH/reflections/feb13.md

 ## *The Promise of Empathy: Design, Disability, and Knowing the “Other”*
 by Cynthia L. Bennet and Daniela K. Rosner

-Commitments from "Being like" to "Being with"
+>> Commitments from "Being like" to "Being with"
+>>

-1. Rather than seek to represent another’s experience, we seek partnerships in imagining the design encounter
+>> 1. Rather than seek to represent another’s experience, we seek partnerships in imagining the design encounter
+>>

-2. Rather than achieve an understanding, we seek a process of ongoing attunement
+>> 2. Rather than achieve an understanding, we seek a process of ongoing attunement
+>>

-3. Rather than attempt symmetry, we recognize and work with asymmetry.
+>> 3. Rather than attempt symmetry, we recognize and work with asymmetry.

 ## *Epistemological Pluralism and the Revaluation of the Concrete*
 by Sherry Turkle and Seymour Papert

+>> Such casualties are unnecessary.
+The computer can be a partner in a great diversity of relationships.
+The computer is an expressive medium that different people can make their own in their own way.
+But people who approach the computer in a "noncanonical" style are rarely given the opportunity to do so.
+They are discouraged by the dominant computer culture...they can pass a course or pass a test.
+They are not computer phobic, they don't need to stay away because of fear or panic.
+But they are computer reticent.
+They want to stay away, because the computer has come to symbolize an alien way of thinking.
+They learn to get by.
+And they learn to keep a certain distance.

 Both readings center on the challenges of understanding (or empathizing) with the experience of others.